JasonCiampa/FoodWorld/README.md

 # How To Run The Game
 In this repository, you can find two files that will run the game.

-If you are on Windows, download and run the FoodWorld.exe file.
+If you are on Windows, download and run the Food World Demo (Windows).exe file.
-If you are on Mac, unzip the FoodWorldGame.zip file, download and the file contents, and run the executable.
+If you are on Mac, unzip the Food World Demo (Mac).zip file, download the file contents, and run the executable.

 # Viewing the Code